maxzhangg/portfolio/public/resume.md

 ### [Tarot Drawing Website with AI Reading](https://maxzhangg.github.io/tarot/)
 **Date:** 2025.07
-**Description:** *Developed an interactive Tarot reading website using React and GPT-powered chatbot.*
+**Description:** Developed an interactive Tarot drawing and reading website using React and AI-powered chatbot.
 **Key Contributions:**
 - Used **React** and **Tailwind CSS** to build responsive mobile and desktop layouts with dynamic tarot card drawing.
 - Integrated **DeepSeek API** to enable multi-turn tarot interpretation chats with Markdown rendering support.